A Differential Perspective on Distributional Reinforcement Learning: Differential Distributional RL

 where \(\theta_i\) denotes the \(\tau_i\)-quantile of the limiting per-step reward distribution, and \(\delta_{\theta_i}\) denotes a Dirac at \(\theta_i\).
 Here, we adopt the same formal definition for the \(\tau\)-quantiles of a probability distribution as in the discounted setting (i.e., Definition \ref{defn_quantile}).

 Now, let us consider the \(\tau\)-quantiles of the limiting per-step reward distribution, \(\{\theta_i\}_{i=1}^{m}\).
 As previously mentioned, we wish to approximate these quantiles using quantile regression.
-Looking at the generic quantile regression update rule \eqref{eq_qr_1}, we can derive an appropriate set of quantile update rules for the per-step reward quantiles, as follows:
+To this end, the generic quantile regression framework outlined in Equations \eqref{eq_qr_1} and \eqref{eq_qr_2} suggest the following set of quantile update rules for the per-step reward quantiles:

-where \(\theta_{i, t} \) denotes the estimate of the \(\tau_i\)-quantile of the limiting per-step reward distribution, \(\alpha_t\) denotes the step size for the update, and \(R_t\) denotes the per-step reward.
+where \(\theta_{i, t} \) denotes the estimate of the \(\tau_i\)-quantile of the limiting per-step reward distribution, \(\alpha_t\) denotes the step size for the update, and \(R_{t+1}\) denotes the per-step reward.

-When comparing this quantile update rule to that of the discounted setting (i.e., Equation \eqref{eq_ddrl_2}), we can see that both rules have a similar structure, with the key difference being that we have replaced \(\psi_t\) with \(R_t - \theta_{i,t}\).
-Importantly, the per-step reward quantile update rule \eqref{eq_r_dist_3} does not contain the full TD or Q-learning targets and estimates.
+When comparing this quantile update rule to that of the discounted setting (i.e., Equation \eqref{eq_ddrl_2}), we can see that both rules have a similar structure, with the key difference being that we have replaced \(\psi_t\) with \(R_{t+1} - \theta_{i,t}\).
+Most notably, unlike the return-based quantile update rule used in the discounted setting, the per-step reward quantile update rule \eqref{eq_r_dist_3} does not contain the full TD or Q-learning targets and estimates.
 This is not necessarily an issue, so long as we can find a way to properly incorporate the quantile update rule \eqref{eq_r_dist_3} into a broader algorithm that does contain the full TD or Q-learning targets and estimates.

-To this end, let us consider a typical average-reward RL algorithm in the non-distributional setting.
-As previously mentioned, such an algorithm typically learns and/or optimizes the value function and average-reward simultaneously.
-From an algorithmic perspective, this means that we start with initial guesses for the value function and average-reward, then update these estimates over time, until we have learned and/or optimized these two objectives.
-For instance, a subset of average-reward RL algorithms aims to learn both objectives using the temporal-difference (or TD) error (e.g. \citet{Schwartz1993-jb, Wan2021-re, Rojas2025-bf}).
-Below is an example (tabular) TD-learning algorithm: